zarif98sjs/bangla-plag/README.md

-# Bangla Plagiarism Dataset and Detection: A Benchmark
+# Bangla Plagiarism Dataset and Detection

 Term Project for ***CSE 472: Machine Learning Sessional*** offered by the Department of CSE, BUET.